Louis Kahan: Biography

-Louis Kahan was born in Vienna on 25 May 1905 and initially trained as a tailor with his father.
+Louis Kahan was born in Vienna on 25 May 1905 to Russian Jewish parents, Wolf and Dina (nee Kutcherska), who were from the Ukraine and had fled Pogroms in the Russian Empire.He initially trained as a tailor with his father.
 However, he was particularly drawn to art and as a young man sketched his father's clients, who included famous actors and musicians of the day.
 In 1925 he travelled from Vienna to Paris where he worked with renowned couturier Paul Poiret, first as a tailor and then designer.
 Through Poiret he met many artists, including Henri Matisse, Raoul Dufy and Maurice de Vlaminck.
 He designed costumes for Josephine Baker, Colette and the Folies Bergère.
 He immersed himself in the bohemian life of the city and began life drawing in Montparnasse.
 At this time he also produced freelance illustrations for newspapers and magazines.

+He studied printmaking at Académie de la Grande Chaumière in Paris and Hornsey College of Art in London.

 He enlisted in the French Foreign Legion in 1939 and was sent to Algeria, North Africa as a war artist, although he had never received any formal art training.
 He had an exhibition at Oran in 1942.
 He was a voluntary artist for the Red Cross between 1943 and 1945.
 During this time, photography of soldiers was not permitted.
 Louis made over 2,000 drawings of wounded soldiers being cared for in the hospital at Oran and these were v-mailed (an early form of microfilm) to the families of soldiers.
 When he found that the originals were being destroyed after transmission Kahan began to save them and over 300 were later given by him to the Red Cross Museum in Washington, USA.

 He returned to Paris after the war, and was employed by Le Figaro to sketch the court scenes of the war trials.

-After travelling across the United States he moved to Perth, Western Australia to join his family, who had emigrated to Australia before the war.
+After travelling across the United States he moved to the Perth suburb of Dianella in Western Australia to join his family.
+His parents and sister had fled the Holocaust in Europe in 1939 and settled in Australia shortly before the Second World War.
 In Perth he had his first solo exhibition and began to be recognised by the art world, with work purchased by the Art Gallery of Western Australia.